lane-webperformance/legion-metrics/README.md

 Tags that can be used to annotate sample points and sample summaries.

-#### metrics.tags.generic(axis, tag)
+#### metrics.tags.generic(category : string, tag : string)

-Get a tag for the given axis and tag name.
+Constructs a tag for the given axis and tag name.

-* axis: an axis or category describing a sample point.
-For example, 'protocol' (which might be HTTP or SMTP) or 'outcome' (which might be 'success' or 'failure').
+* category: describing the significance of the tag.
+For example, the category 'protocol' might include the tags 'HTTP', 'FTP', 'SMTP', and 'WebDriver'.
+Alternately, 'outcome' might include the tags 'success', 'failure', and 'timeout'.

-* tag: the particular tag within the given axis.
+* tag: the particular tag within the given category.

-#### metrics.tags.protocol(tag)

-Get a tag for the protocol axis.
-Equivalent to metrics.tags.generic('protocol').

-#### metrics.tags.outcome(tag)
+#### metrics.tags.outcome(tag : string)

-Get a tag for a outcome axis.
+Constructs a tag for an outcome axis.
 Equivalent to metrics.tags.generic('outcome').

 ##### metrics.tags.outcome.success